 Named 4th in ABR’s list of “50 most powerful women in business” 2015.

-Katie Page is also a backer of several professional sports and an active promoter of women in sports.
+Page is also a backer of several professional sports and an active promoter of women in sports.
 She was the first woman to be elected to the board of the National Rugby League (NRL).
 In 2005, she went on to introduce the NRL’s ‘Women in League’ initiative.
-Katie Page is truly an exemplary Australian entrepreneur, inspiring men and women all over the world.
+In 2021, Page was inducted into the Queensland Business Leaders Hall of Fame.

 3. Kayla Itsines (Sweat App)

-Net Worth: $64 million
+Net Worth: $165 Million

 Kayla Itsines is a great example of how you can leverage the power of Apps to launch your business and potentially earn millions from it.
 We at Elegant Media have developed several successful Apps that are generating substantial revenue for entrepreneurs.